Pros and Cons of Robo-Advisors: Everything You Need to Know

 What are the positives of using a Canadian robo-advisor?

 The accessibility and ease of use is another big selling point.
 Robo advisors are set up to be simple to use.
 All of the original survey questions about your financial situation are done online.
 Investment can be completely automated after they run your information through their algorithms, as well, which means you’re actively investing but you’re entirely hands-off.
 In today’s busy world, that is often worth it for people.
 Finally, robo-advisors are machines.
-They eliminate human error, and their algorithms are often award winning.
+They eliminate human error, and their algorithms are often award-winning.
 For someone who has a simple, straightforward financial situation, it’s likely that a robo-advisor will produce excellent investment results for them.

 There will always be pros and cons to any investment service or financial planning firm you choose to work with – whether they’re human or automated.
 However, robo-advisors have many benefits and are worth considering as an option.
 As you’re making your decision, be honest with yourself about whether or not you’ll prefer the involvement of an actual person in your investing experience.
 If that’s not a concern, and you’re not overly experienced in the investing world and will want to micromanage your portfolio, a robo-advisor might be for you.